hci-gnomex/gnomex/README_INSTALL.txt

 2. Install Java, 1.6+.
 Make sure to set the JAVA_HOME environment variable.

 3. Install Orion application server
    a.
-Download Orion application server (http://www.orionserver.com/) and unzip
+Download orion_2.0.2.zip from GNomEx SourceForge (http://sourceforge.net/projects/gnomex/files/orion2.0.2.zip/download) and unzip
 	 b.
 Modify Orion configuration
 	   - Copy the tools.jar file located in the Java SDK lib directory (/usr/java/latest/lib/tools.jar) to /path/to/orion
 	   - Copy all jar files in /path/to/gnomex_$VERSION/orion/lib to /path/to/orion/lib